icio/ons-output-area/README.md

 The data archives are never downloaded from the internet if they already exist, nor are files unzipped if the extract target already exists.
 The makefile makes available a utility for removing all of the locally downloaded data:

     make clean

-## TODO

-* Pass the arguments given to `build.sh` on to `psql` calls within it so that the end user can specify connection parameters.